jeremylynch83/drjeremylynch/master.md

 ## What is an aneurysm?

 An aneurysm is a bulge in the wall of a blood vessel caused by a small area of weakness.
 Aneurysms can occur in various parts of the body, but one of the most common locations is the brain.
 These are known as intracranial or cerebral aneurysms.
-Some aneurysms have the potential to rupture which can result in severe bleeding around the brain which is called subarachnoid haemorrhage.
+Some aneurysms have the potential to rupture which can result in bleeding around the brain called subarachnoid haemorrhage.

 ![Illustration of a cerebral aneurysm. ](img/aneurysm.svg){#fig:aneurysm }